Table of Contents

 Secondary (4-10 weeks after the first manifestation)

-- General: fever, fatigue, pain in joints, sore throat, polylymphadenopaty.
+- General: fever, fatigue, pain in joints, sore throat, headache, anorexia, neck stiffness and polylymphadenopaty.

 - Skin: red or brown maculopapular non-itchy rash